How to nail 48 hours on Fitzroy Island

 Note: Glass-bottom boat tours can be booked on arrival.

 Fuel up with lunch at Foxy’s Bar and Restaurant on the beachfront at Welcome Bay, just a two-minute walk from the resort.

 These guys do classic pub-grub style meals (aka hearty and delicious) but better, offering the mother of all side dishes… sweet potato fries! #hellyeah

 If you can nab one of the tables or benches facing directly onto the beach, kudos to you!
 And since you’re on island time, why not set the scene with one of their delish cocktails.
 Our pick?
-The Weis Bar, which as the name suggests, tastes exactly like the iconic Queensland ice-cream, made with mango, fresh cream and ice, but with an extra kick.
+Shipwrecked (which hopefully doesn’t leave you that way) with spiced rum, pineapple, cranberry and lime.

 Alternatively, stand-up paddleboards and sea kayaks (with glass-bottom portals) are available if you want more water time without the full pruney-skin effect.